-Stock Repurchase Program
+Stock Repurchase Programs

-In December 2021, our Board of Directors authorized a stock repurchase program to repurchase up to \$10 billion of our common stock from time to time on or prior to December 31, 2022.
-During fiscal year 2022, we repurchased and retired approximately 12 million shares of our common stock for \$7 billion under this stock repurchase program.
+In December 2021, our Board of Directors authorized a stock repurchase program to repurchase up to \$10 billion of our common stock from time to time through December 31, 2022, which was subsequently extended to December 31, 2023.
 In May 2022, our Board of Directors authorized another stock repurchase program to repurchase up to an additional \$10 billion of our common stock from time to time through December 31, 2023.
+We repurchased and retired approximately 9 million and 12 million shares of our common stock for \$5,824 million and \$7,000 million under these stock repurchase programs during fiscal years 2023 and 2022, respectively.